NVIDIA/fission/README.md

 // NewVolume is called to create a Volume instance.
 Various callbacks listed in the Callbacks interface
 // will be made while the Volume is mounted.
 The type of the file system, once mounted, will be "fuse"
 // and, if non-empty, followed by a "." and the fuseSubtype (if supported... as it is on Linux).
-Note
+Non-root
+// users may want to specify allowOther as TRUE to enable other non-root users access to the mount point.
-// that the caller provides a value for InitOut.MaxWrite at the time the Volume instance is provisioned
+// Note that the caller provides a value for InitOut.MaxWrite at the time the Volume instance is provisioned
 // so that the package may properly setup the read loop against /dev/fuse prior to reception of an InitIn
 // request.
 A chan error is also supplied to enable the Volume to indicate that it is no longer servicing
 // FUSE upcalls (e.g. as a result of an intentional DoUnmount() call or some unexpected error reading
 // from /dev/fuse).
 //
-func NewVolume(volumeName string, mountpointDirPath string, fuseSubtype string, mountFlags uintptr, initOutMaxWrite uint32, callbacks Callbacks, logger *log.Logger, errChan chan error) (volume Volume)
+func NewVolume(volumeName string, mountpointDirPath string, fuseSubtype string, initOutMaxWrite uint32, allowOther bool, callbacks Callbacks, logger *log.Logger, errChan chan error) (volume Volume)
 ```

 ## Contributors

- * ed@swiftstack.com
+ * emcclanahan@nvidia.com

 ## License